-The operating leases relating to the investment property owned by the Group has terms between 1 and 20 years.
+The operating lease relating to the investment property owned by the Group have terms between 1 and 20 years.
 The lessee does not have the option to purchase the property at the expiry of the lease period.
-The income earned under the operating lease amounted to EUR529,378 (2019: EUR544,810).
+The income earned under the operating lease amounted to EUR 529,378 (2019: EUR544,810).